-Furthermore, we point out the almost horizontal (albeit noisy) gain in skin friction in figure 9 for case A, which had the HIT as the initial fields when the boundary layer simulation began, in contrast to all other cases where the FST was injected over a 'pregrown' boundary layer.
-Where ΔC_f for the other cases tends to rise as the effect of the FST is felt by the boundary layer (i.e. via an increased growth in δ and decrease in U{τ}), before decreasing at a later time (higher Reynolds number), the skin friction gain for case A appears approximately constant.
+Furthermore, we point out the almost horizontal (albeit noisy) gain in the skin friction coefficient in figure 9 for case A, which had the HIT as the initial fields when the boundary layer simulation began, in contrast to all other cases where the FST was injected over a 'pre-grown' boundary layer.
+Where ΔC_f for the other cases tends to rise as the effect of the FST is felt by the boundary layer (i.e. via an increased growth in δ and decrease in U_τ), before decreasing at a later time (higher Reynolds number), the skin friction coefficient gain for case A appears approximately constant.
 Corresponding with this more 'passive' behaviour, case A shows no increased spreading rate in figure 8(d) for the same simulation period as shown in figure 9.
-The change in FST intensity and lengthscales for case A is very similar to its companion case A1 for the development extent shown in figure 9, yet ΔC_f shows a sharper increase for case A1 (although a lower peak ΔC_f) as the boundary layer responds to the FST.
-Case A's behaviour here points to an upstream perturbation to the burgeoning boundary layer, from which full recovery back to quiescent boundary layer values (i.e. $\Delta C_f = 0$) remains elusive.
+The change in FST intensity and length scales for case A is very similar to its companion case A1 for the development extent shown in figure 9, yet ΔC_f shows a sharper increase for case A's behaviour here points to an upstream perturbation to the burgeoning boundary layer, from which full recovery back to quiescent boundary layer values (i.e. $\Delta C_f = 0$) remains elusive.